txei/txei/README.md

    while still in the precinct, as well at home after the precinct's closing

+ - voters should be able to use apps on their smartphones to validate the ballot scanner receipt

  - voters should be able to visit a poll watcher to get help validating their receipts